Theoretical training:

-Training to become a state-recognised nursing specialist lasts three years and comprises at least 2,400 teaching hours.
-It ends with a state examination consisting of a practical, written and oral part.
+Becoming a state-recognized nursing specialist requires three years of training and at least 2,400 teaching hours.
+The program concludes with a state examination consisting of practical, written, and oral components.

-During the training programme, theory and practice alternate in blocks of several weeks.
-Lessons are organised in learning situations.
-Learning situations structure the lessons as a thematic unit and represent professional action situations of a nursing specialist.
+During the program, theory and practice alternate in blocks of several weeks.
+Lessons are organized into learning situations.
+These learning situations structure the lessons as thematic units representing professional action situations of a nursing specialist.

 1.